Leading By Example

 Ann E. Evanko solves employment law problems and mentors the next generation

-Published in 2011 Upstate New York Super Lawyers Magazine on August 17, 2011
+Published in 2011 Upstate New York Super Lawyers magazine

 Of the many awards and honors Ann E. Evanko has received over the years, one hangs prominently on the wall in her downtown Buffalo office.
 Given to her after years of service as president of the YWCA of Western New York, it’s not a traditional certificate but an etching of a young woman.
 Hidden in the strands of her hair are sketches of women of all ages, from infants to the elderly, symbolizing the interdependence of generations.